Xelen/rsschool-cv/cv.md

 **Discord:** Satin

 ### Professional Summary:
 My expertise spans graphic design and web design, and I have become adept at leveraging these skills to create engaging and visually appealing online experiences.
-My proficiency extends to content management systems, where I've built a strong foundation and a track record of successful projects.

 ### Key Skills:
 * Graphic Design